 - Plugin Infrastructure

-- SpecFlow is providing an improved plugin infrastructure for customization.
+- SpecFlow provides improved plugin infrastructure for customization.

 - Better Guid support in bindings

-- You can have Guid parameters in the step definition methods and you can provide partially specified Guids (will be filled with trailing zeroes) as step arguments or table conversions.
+- You can have Guid parameters in the step definition methods and you can provide partially specified Guids (which are filled with trailing zeroes) as step arguments or table conversions.

 - Comment/uncomment feature file lines using the standard Visual Studio or ReSharper commands

-- Cached step analysis for faster solution startup – the result of the step analysis will be stored in the local temp folder, so that only an incremental analysis has to be performed on solution open
+- Cached step analysis for faster solution startup – the result of the step analysis are stored in the local temp folder so that only an incremental analysis has to be performed when opening the solution

 - Resolved conflicts with SharePoint feature files